gbrembati/cloudguard-cnapp-aws-org-onboarding/README.md

 cspm-key-id     = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 cspm-key-secret = "xxxxxxxxxxxxxxxxxxxx"
 cspm-aws-external-id = "xxxxxxxxxxxxxxxxxxxx"

+chkp-account-region = "Europe"     // Use either Europe or America
 ```
 If you want (or need) to further customize other project details, you can change defaults in the different __*name-variables.tf*__ files.
 Here you will also able to find the descriptions that explains what each variable is used for.